nge-layy/securewatch-soc/docs/phase-05/README.md

 This query only ever matches failed attempts from `10.0.2.2` — the IP used during Phase 4 testing.
 Since `kali-attacker`'s address (`192.168.56.102`) does not match that hardcoded filter, the saved alert has no way to fire for this phase's brute-force activity, regardless of how many failed attempts occurred.

-![Triggered Alerts page still showing only the original instance](15-triggered-alerts-unchanged.jpg) *Screenshot placement: the Triggered Alerts page showing only the single `2026-07-27 08:15:01 UTC` entry — no new trigger corresponding to the Aug 5 activity from `kali-attacker`.*
+![Triggered Alerts page still showing only the original instance](15-triggered-alerts-unchanged.jpg) *Screenshot: the Triggered Alerts page showing only the single `2026-07-27 08:15:01 UTC` entry — no new trigger corresponding to the Aug 5 activity from `kali-attacker`.*

-![The saved alert's underlying query, scoped to the original test IP](16-original-alert-search-hardcoded-ip.jpg) *Screenshot placement: the original saved search behind the alert, confirming the hardcoded `search src_ip="10.0.2.2"` filter that explains why it did not fire for the new attacker IP.*
+![The saved alert's underlying query, scoped to the original test IP](16-original-alert-search-hardcoded-ip.jpg) *Screenshot: the original saved search behind the alert, confirming the hardcoded `search src_ip="10.0.2.2"` filter that explains why it did not fire for the new attacker IP.*

 **Solution:** Not yet applied to the saved alert.
-The manually-run `stats count by src_ip` query (Section 4) already demonstrates the correct, generalized replacement logic — the saved alert itself still needs to be updated to use that version instead of the hardcoded IP filter.
+The manually-run `stats count by src_ip` query (Section 4) already demonstrates the correct, generalized replacement logic that the saved alert itself still needs to be updated to use that version instead of the hardcoded IP filter.
 This is being tracked as a follow-up rather than resolved in this phase, since applying it live would change previously-documented Phase 4 configuration.

 **Verification:** Confirmed by directly comparing the alert's saved search definition against the source IP actually present in this phase's `Failed password` events.

 **Lesson Learned:** A detection query that was correct for its original test scenario can silently stop being useful the moment the actual threat comes from a different source than the one it was validated against.
-Hardcoding a specific value (like a test IP) during development is reasonable, but a saved, scheduled production alert needs to be revisited and generalized — otherwise "the alert works" and "the alert would catch a real attacker" can quietly become two different claims.
+Hardcoding a specific value (like a test IP) during development is reasonable, but a saved, scheduled production alert needs to be revisited and generalized and otherwise "the alert works" and "the alert would catch a real attacker" can quietly become two different claims.

 ---